What we know so far about COVID-19

 WHO says novel coronavirus is linked to a seafood market in Wuhan where live animals destined for human consumption infected workers and visitors.

-Since then, health authorities believe the virus has probably been transmitted from person to person, but authorities are uncertain how easily the virus spreads.
+Since then, health authorities believe the virus has probably been transmitted from person to person.

 “With respiratory infections generally, there is a spectrum of severity,” says Dr Catton.